-Are your kids fascinated by the stars and planets?
-Catching a summer meteor shower is a perfect introduction to stargazing.
-Unlike many astronomical events, a meteor shower can be viewed with the naked eye, so you don't need a telescope.
-All you need is a few lawn chairs or a blanket and a dark sky.
-It's the perfect excuse for a summer camping trip.
+Catching a summer meteor shower is a perfect introduction to stargazing because unlike many astronomical events, a meteor shower can be viewed with the naked eye, so you don't need a telescope.
+All you need are a few lawn chairs or a blanket and a dark sky.
+It's the perfect excuse for a summer camping trip or at least a ride outside the reach of the city's lights to get the most spectacular view.

-Summer's greatest light show is the Perseid Meteor Shower, which is best viewed in the Northern Hemisphere and down to the mid-southern latitudes.
-That means it's viewable from sea to shining sea in the United States as well as Alaska and Hawaii.
-You can also view it in Canada, Mexico, Asia and Europe.
+Summer's greatest light show is the Perseid meteor shower, which is best viewed in the Northern Hemisphere and down to the mid-southern latitudes in mid-August each year.
+The Perseid meteor shower is viewable from sea to shining sea in the United States as well as in Alaska and Hawaii; you can also view it in Canada, Mexico, Asia, and Europe.

 When and Where to View the Perseids

-When: The shower runs annually from July 17 to August 24 but the peak is expected to occur in the early morning of August 12-13, 2017.
+When: The shower runs annually from July 17 to August 24, but the best view in 2019 is expected to be on the nights of August 12 and 13, each continuing through the early morning hours of the following day.

-Where: For the best viewing, you'll need to get out of the cities and suburbs and into the wide open countryside.
-Due to our modern day expansion of urban and suburban artificial lights, fewer and fewer people are able to enjoy a truly inky black night sky.
+Where: For the best viewing, you'll need to get out of the cities and suburbs and into the wide-open countryside.
+Because of the modern-day spread of urban and suburban artificial lights, fewer people are able to enjoy a truly inky black night sky, which is the best possible way to see the meteors.

 The ultimate stargazing destinations are the Dark-Sky Parks designated by the International Dark-Sky Association, including those in the United States.
-These are parks and public lands that possess exceptional starry skies because light pollution is virtually non-existent and darkness is protected as an important natural resource.
+These are parks and public lands that possess exceptionally starry skies because light pollution is virtually non-existent, and darkness is protected as an important natural resource.

 Dark-Sky Parks in the U.S.